microsoft/onnxscript/README.md

 ONNX Script provides two major capabilities for authoring and debugging ONNX models and functions:

-* A converter which translates a Python function into an ONNX graph.
+* A converter that translates a Python function into an ONNX graph.
   The converter analyzes the [Python Abstract Syntax Tree][python-ast] and converts that tree into an ONNX graph equivalent to the function.